Paula Boggs: Early life

 Boggs is the oldest of four, and was born to parents Janice Barber and Nathaniel Boggs Jr. in Washington, D.C.
 She was raised Catholic.
 In 1972 her parents divorced and her mother took the kids to Europe, where she accepted teaching and administrator positions in Germany and Italy with the Department of Defense Schools System.
 Her father was awarded Howard University's first PhD in zoology in 1963.

 Career

 Boggs served as vice president, legal, for products, operations and technology at Dell Computer Corporation, and as a partner at the law firm of Preston Gates & Ellis, LLP.
-She served as an Assistant U.S. Attorney, and in various capacities as an attorney for the U.S. Army, the Department of Defense and the White House Office of Legal Counsel.
-She served as a regular officer in the United States Army, and earned Army Airborne wings and a Congressional appointment to the US Naval Academy, among America's first women to do so.
+She served as an sssistant U.S. sttorney, and in various capacities as an attorney for the U.S. Army, the Department of Defense and the White House Office of Legal Counsel.
+She served as a regular officer in the United States Army, and earned Army Airborne wings and a congressional appointment to the US Naval Academy, among America's first women to do so.
 She served in the policy-making body of the American Bar Association's House of Delegates.
 Boggs also served on the Iran-Contra task force during the Reagan administration.